ZhongDev/ZhongAU/README.md

 ## License

-This project is open source and available under the [MIT License](https://github.com/ZhongDev/ZhongAU/blob/main/LICENSE).
+This project is open source and available under the [GPL-3.0 License](https://github.com/ZhongDev/ZhongAU/blob/main/LICENSE).